pungggi/mouse_gestures/README.md

   - `"mouse"`: Applies only to mouse drag gestures.
   - `"wheel"`: Applies only to mouse wheel actions.
-  - `"any"`: Applies to both mouse drag and wheel actions (default).

 - `executionMode`: How to execute multiple commands (optional)

   - `"sequential"`: Execute commands one after another (default)
   - `"parallel"`: Execute all commands simultaneously

-- `button`: Specifies the mouse button this gesture applies to (mandatory)
+- `button`: Specifies the mouse button this gesture applies to (mandatory for inputType=mouse)

   - `"left"`: Applies to left mouse button gestures (default).
   - `"middle"`: Applies to middle mouse button gestures.